-Rebecca Makkai’s novel The Great Believers (a finalist for the 2018 National Book Award) deals in large part with the AIDS epidemic in 1980s Chicago.
+Rebecca Makkai’s novel The Great Believers (a finalist for the 2019 Pulitzer in fiction and the 2018 National Book Award) deals in large part with the AIDS epidemic in 1980s Chicago.
 In this talk, she will read from the book and discuss its origins, stemming from her own experience growing up as a Chicagoan child during the epidemic.
 Makkai will also delve into the dearth of research on how AIDS affected the Midwest and talk about her approach to gathering personal stories from those who were hit hardest.

 Check back in mid-summer for details about tickets for this event.